- 4 Speaker Sessions

 Listen in as four dynamic women have a frank conversation about their own body image journeys, when and why body image became a proxy for health, and whether mainstream media body image campaigns are groundbreaking, benign, or faux-activism that comes at a cost to larger movements.
 Moderated by Ander Wilson.

-Enjoy a delicious meal with your community group, provided by a favorite Nashville restaurant.
+Enjoy a delicious meal with your community group, provided by Golden Roots Nashville.
 Use this time to debrief the sessions, ask questions of your community group leader and fellow members, and just relax and have a good time!

 1:00 PM -2:00 PM | Session 4: Establishing Healthy Boundaries & Honoring Your Authentic Self with Dr. Teri Pugh